diskoverdata/diskover-docs/source_files/user_media_edition_xytech_plugins.md

 #### [🍿 Watch Demo Video | Xytech Asset Creation Plugin](https://vimeo.com/660789118)

-Post facilities often have customers’ assets that have been archived and lack findability, visibility, searchability, and therefore the opaque nature of these assets make them difficult to reuse or repurpose.
+Post facilities often have customers’ assets that have been archived and lack findability, visibility, searchability, and therefore the opaque nature of these assets makes them difficult to reuse or repurpose.
 Companies, with years of such archived assets, have often stored these on tape media or removable hard drives which are often stored in a physical vault.

-Assets were often stored on such “offline” media due to costs, however with the advent of cloud and object storage, the economics are now making it viable to store such vaulted assets on more “online media”.
+Assets were often stored on such “offline” media due to costs, however, with the advent of cloud and object storage, the economics are now making it viable to store such vaulted assets on more “online media”.
 Although, simply putting these assets onto online media does not necessarily make these assets findable in context or within the facility’s order management system.

 The Xytech asset creation tool is designed to find and index newly restored online assets from LTO tapes, removable hard drives, etc., making them available, findable, and searchable within the Xytech order management system, as well as Diskover.